-MAXIMA BASU started her career as an assistant to Danny Boyle in Slumdog Millionaire, and soon forayed into costume design with her keen eye for characterisation.
-She is known for layering her costumes that brings forth the inner turmoil and journey of each character.
-Her work includes Peepli Live, Ram-Leela and Bajirao Mastani, Filmfare and Screen Awards in 2016, and the Guild Award and Screen Award in 2015 for Ram-Leela.
+MAXIMA BASU started her career as an assistant to Danny Boyle in Slumdog Millionaire.
+With her keen eye for characterisation, she soon forayed into costume design.
+She is known for layering her costumes in a way that brings forth the inner turmoil and journey of each character.
+Her work includes Peepli Live, Ram-Leela and Bajirao Mastani,

-I met Maxi in college when I was doing a course in advertising and she, in films.
+I met Maxi in college where I was doing a course in advertising and she was studying films.
 In a world rife with manufactured opinions and confirmation bias, I’ve always admired her ability to keep an open mind, embrace the unfamiliar and reach out to people.
 Perhaps that's what makes her work complex and layered.

 PERSON OF INTEREST is a continuing series of informal chats with fellow independent thinkers bound by a common desire to create new meaning.
 Dvibhumi Lunch Box is my dabba of mental nourishment and I'm sharing it with you.
 Tuck in! - Vyshnavi